Academic-Labbook/alp/README.md

 In general, you should use the latest version of WordPress as that's the one that will be supported.
 With auto-updates to WordPress Core, this is easy.

+The plugin has only been tested on PHP7.
+You must have the [DOM extension](http://www.php.net/manual/en/book.dom.php) installed.

 Your users should use up-to-date browsers.
 The theme bundled with ALP (Alpine) uses CSS Grid, which is only available in recent versions of the most popular browsers.
 The [browsers that don't support CSS Grid](https://caniuse.com/#feat=css-grid)